-All these metrics are entered in positive integers without floating point numbers.
+These metrics must be positive integers without floating-point numbers.
 If multiple servers exist in the application, the average values of all servers are used for all the preceding metrics.Auto scaling includes automatic scale-in and scale-out, for which the rules can be configured separately.

 Log on to the EDAS console.